TadusPro/Muledump.NET/README.md

 ## Features

-*   **Comprehensive Account Details**: View detailed stats for your characters and pets, along with all items across inventorycontainers.
+*   **Comprehensive Account Details**: View detailed stats for your characters and pets, along with all items across inventory containers.
 *   **Cross-Platform**: Runs on Windows, macOS, Android, and iOS.
 *   **Familiar UI**: A user interface designed to look and feel like the original Muledump, built with Blazor.
 *   **Asset Extraction**: Utilizes `RotMGAssetExtractor` to extract all necessary game data directly, eliminating the need for third-party tools or resources that old MD relied on.

+## Installation

+1. Navigate to the [**Releases**](https://github.com/TadusPro/MDTadusMod/releases) page.
+2. Download the latest version for your operating system.
+You will find two options:
+    *   **Installer**: Guides you through a standard installation process and includes an auto-updater to keep the application current.
+    *   **Portable**: A `.zip` file that you can extract and run anywhere without installation.
+3. Run the application.

+## For Developers

+If you want to contribute to the project or build it from source, follow these instructions.

-## Tech Stack
+### Tech Stack

 *   **.NET 8**
 *   **.NET MAUI**
 *   **Blazor Hybrid**
 *   **C#**

-## Project Structure

-The solution includes two primary projects:
-*   **MDTadusMod**: The main .NET MAUI application.
-*   **[RotMGAssetExtractor](https://github.com/TadusPro/RotMGAssetExtractor)**: A class library responsible for extracting game assets. `MDTadusMod` includes a project reference to `RotMGAssetExtractor`.
-When you open the solution in Visual Studio, this reference should be automatically resolved.

-## Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites